YTsaurusQueue API

 # Create queue on pythia.

-$ yt --proxy pythia create table //tmp/test_queue --attributes '{dynamic=true;schema=[{name=data;type=string};{name="$timestamp";type=uint64};{name="$cumulative_data_weight";type=int64}]}'
+$ yt --proxy pythia create table //tmp/$USER-test-queue --attributes '{dynamic=true;schema=[{name=data;type=string};{name="$timestamp";type=uint64};{name="$cumulative_data_weight";type=int64}]}

-# Create consumer on hume.
+# Create queue_consumer on hume.

-yt --proxy hume create table //tmp/test_consumer --attributes '{dynamic=true;treat_as_queue_consumer=true;schema=[{name=queue_cluster;type=string;sort_order=ascending;required=true};{name=queue_path;type=string;sort_order=ascending;required=true};{name=partition_index;type=uint64;sort_order=ascending;required=true};{name=offset;type=uint64;required=true}]}'
+$ yt --proxy hume create table //tmp/$USER-test-consumer --attributes '{dynamic=true;treat_as_queue_consumer=true;schema=[{name=queue_cluster;type=string;sort_order=ascending;required=true};{name=queue_path;type=string;sort_order=ascending;required=true};{name=partition_index;type=uint64;sort_order=ascending;required=true};{name=offset;type=uint64;required=true};{name=meta;type=any;required=false}]}

 # Register consumer for queue.

-$ yt --proxy pythia register-queue-consumer //tmp/test_queue "<cluster=hume>//tmp/test_consumer" --vital true
+$ yt --proxy pythia register-queue-consumer //tmp/$USER-test-queue "<cluster=hume>//tmp/$USER-test-consumer" --vital

 # Check registrations for queue.

-$ yt --proxy pythia list-queue-consumer-registrations --queue-path //tmp/test_queue
+$ yt --proxy pythia list-queue-consumer-registrations --queue-path //tmp/$USER-test-queue

 [